-The thing that set Claude off on his crying jag was a sense of obligation cultivated over the years that required him to have a good soul-laundering sob fest every once in a while.
-At first the crying was strictly mechanical, an effort to awaken the sorrow and regret that was stirring within.
+The thing that set Claude off on his crying jag was his sense of obligation to his deeply felt humanity that required him to have a good soul-laundering sob fest every at least once a month.
+At first the crying was strictly mechanical, an effort to awaken the sorrow and regret that stirred within.
 Sometimes it took a while to arouse those feelings, depending on how good a day he was having.
 A good day would not be spoiled by this ritual but rather enhanced by it.

 He usually did his crying in the privacy of his apartment where he could really let go a wail; but then came the knocking on the ceiling of the apartment below.
 He was getting no sympathy from this particular neighbour who wore a harried expression whenever he ran into her at the elevator.
 She obviously had him pegged as the crybaby.
 This would drive him outside to commit his tears to the public domain.

 His weeping often elicited sympathy from others, friends and strangers alike – mostly strangers as his friends were accustomed to this purging and tended to give him wide berth when stumbling upon the spectacle of him bathing in his tears.
 Women dominated the numbers of those who reached out to him.
 “Would it help to talk about it?” some would ask, perhaps hopeful that their concern alone would be sufficient.
-He would generally stop crying long enough to thank them and bless them for showing compassion and they would go away relieved at not having to suffer this sack of woe.
+He would generally stop crying long enough to thank them and bless them for showing compassion and they would go away satisfied that they did what they could.

 Men’s reactions were more along the lines of “Got something wrong with you, pal?” or “Wish I could help but I got problems of my own.”
 One fellow gave him a reassuring pat on the shoulder and told him, “it gets better” before continuing on his way.
 His presumptuousness did not go unchallenged as Claude called out to him, “I’m not gay.”